happyplan/happyplan/README.md

     │   │   ├── _scripts                // JS
     │   │   │   └── script.js           // a JS file
     │   │   ├── _styles                 // CSS
-    │   │   │   ├── _fontcustom.scss    // Used if you use fontcustom (svg-to-font tool), do not edit it
+    │   │   │   ├── _font-icons.scss    // Used if you use grunt-webfont (svg-to-font tool), do not edit it
     │   │   │   └── style.scss          // Where you put all your styles
     │   │   ├── _svg-to-fonts           // SVG transformed into fonts
     │   │   └── fonts                   // Fonts